USS LABOON DDG 58

 September 22, The Laboon joined USS Nassau (LHA 4) Expeditionary Strike Group (ESG) 8, for their Certification Exercise (CERTEX), off the East Coast.
 The Laboon will not deploy with ESG-8 next month.

 April 19, 2007 USS Laboon moored outboard the USS Bainbridge (DDG 96) at HMNB Clyde in Faslane, Scotland, to participate in exercise Neptune Warrior.

 June 21, The guided-missile destroyer is currently in the Atlantic Ocean participating in exercise FRUKUS 2007 along with ships from United Kingdom, France and Russia.
 The five-day exercise are taking place at Naval Station Norfolk and in the waters off the Virginia and North Carolina coast.

 January 9, 2008 USS Laboon pulled to Souda Bay, Crete, Greece, for a routine port call.
-The ship is on a scheduled six-month deployment in support of Standing NATO Maritime Group (SNMG) 2 and is conducting operations in support of Operation Active Endeavor.
+The ship is on a scheduled six-month deployment in support of Standing NATO Maritime Group (SNMG) 2 and is conducting operations in support of Operation Active Endeavour.

 January 29, 2009 USS Laboon departed Norfolk to the Mediterranean Sea, as part of the Standing NATO Maritime Groups.